-When your child has been identified by the Inclusion Lead or class teacher as needing some specialist outside advice in order to support them successfully, the school will discuss your child at surgery with specialist teachers, after this surgery it maybe suggested that your child is raised at a LIFT meeting for possible specialist interventions.
+When your child has been identified by the Inclusion Lead or class teacher as needing some specialist outside advice in order to support them successfully, the school will refer your child to LIFT for possible specialist interventions.
 The school will not be able to access outside agencies without your permission.
 Once agreed at LIFT, a specialist may assess your child and make recommendations for support.